 According to the guideline recommendations, OACs should be offered or considered for every AF patients except for those at low risk, ie. males with a CHA2DS2-VASc score of 0 and females with a CHA2DS2-VASc score of 1.
 However, there are some debates over the use of OACs for AF patients with single 1 additional risk factor beyond sex (ie. CHA2DS2-VASc score=1 (males) or 2 (females)).
-Several previous studies suggested that OACs should be prescribed for these patients,4-7 but another suggested the benefits of OACs are unlikely.8 The wide variations of the reported stroke risks for AF patients with a CHA2DS2-VASc score of 1 or 2 make the decisions even more difficult for this population.9 Furthermore, since the association between age and increased risk of ischemic stroke is a continuous curve,10 whether OACs should be prescribed for young patients with a CHA2DS2-VASc score of 1 (males) or 2 (females)(e.g. a 30-year-old male/female with hypertension) whose stroke risk is probably lower than older patients is a clinical dilemma.
+Several previous studies have suggested that OACs should be prescribed for these patients,4-7 but another suggested less benefits of OACs in such patients.8 The wide variations of the reported stroke risks for AF patients with a CHA2DS2-VASc score of 1 or 2 make the decision even more difficult for this population.9 Furthermore, since the association between age and increased risk of ischemic stroke is a continuous curve,10 and whether OACs should be prescribed for young patients with a CHA2DS2-VASc score of 1 (males) or 2 (females)(e.g. a 30-year-old male/female with hypertension) whose stroke risk is probably lower than older patients is a clinical dilemma.
 Similarly, whether OACs should be considered for patients younger but close to the age criteria of the CHA2DS2-VASc scheme (e.g. 60-64 years old) is another difficult management scenario, especially for Asians where the age threshold for an increased risk of ischemic stroke may be lower.10

-With the availability of the non-Vitamin K antagonist oral anticoagulants (NOACs) that offer relative efficacy, safety and convenience compared to warfarin, the ‘tippping point’ of offering stroke pevention has been proposed as 0.9%/year.11 This means that NOACs should be offered for patients whose stroke risk without treatment is estimated to be higher than 0.9%.
+With the availability of the non-Vitamin K antagonist oral anticoagulants (NOACs) that offer relative efficacy, safety and convenience compared to warfarin, the ‘tippping point’ of offering stroke pevention has been proposed as 0.9%/year.11 This means that NOACs should be offered for patients whose stroke risk without treatment is estimated to be higher than 0.9%/year.

-When assessing the stroke risk of AF patients, age and associated comorbities are conventionally determined at baseline and the outcomes (stroke, thromboembolism, death, etc) are determined after a period of follow up, anything between 1 to 10 years (or more).
-In reality, AF patients would get older and accumulate more comorbidities after AF has been diagnosed.12 Therefore, the stroke event could happen years later when patients are much older and had more comorbidities.
-Consequently, the reported stroke risk of each CHA2DS2-VACs score or age strata could be over estimated if patients were not censored when new comorbidities occur or the risk of stroke was estimated simply based on the “baseline” age.
+When assessing stroke risk of AF patients, age and associated comorbities are conventionally determined at baseline and the outcomes (stroke, thromboembolism, death, etc) are determined after a period of follow up, anything between 1 to 10 years (or more).
+In reality, AF patients would get older and accumulate more comorbidities after AF has been diagnosed.12 Therefore, the stroke event could happen many years later when patients are much older and had more comorbidities.
+Consequently, the reported stroke risk of each CHA2DS2-VASc score or age strata could be over estimated if patients were not censored when new comorbidities occur or the risk of stroke was estimated simply based on the “baseline” age.

 In the present study, the risk of ischemic stroke was assessed in 3 ways, as follows: (i) the conventional way (based on baseline risk factors and age), (ii) dynamic method (patients were censored when new-comorbidities occurred); and (iii) an ideal method (patients were censored when new-comorbidities occurred and the stroke risk was related to the acutal age when stroke happened).
 We aimed to demonstrate that the stroke risk assessed using the “conventional way” would be overestimated when compared to the “dynamic” or “ideal” methods.
-Second, we also aimed to report the age thresholds for the use of NOACs for AF patients without or with only 1 risk factor comorbidity of the CHA2DS2-VASc score based on the data analyzed using ideal method, when setting the tipping point for treatment at a stroke risk of 0.9%/year.
+Second, we also aimed to report the age thresholds for the use of NOACs for AF patients without or with only 1 risk factor comorbidity of the CHA2DS2-VASc score based on the data analyzed using ideal method, when setting the ‘tipping point’ for treatment at a stroke risk of 0.9%/year.

 Methods